 What is Fault Current?

+Simply put, it is the amount of current that rushes through your system during a fault.
 The fault current is calculated by a professional engineer as part of your incident energy analysis or what is commonly referred to as an arc flash study.
 Your electric utility provides a supply of electricity to your facility and a request is made as part of the first stage of the study to determine the maximum amount of fault current available from this provider.
 For instance, you may have an 800A service entrance but if a dead short were created, there could be as much as 30,000 amps of current rushing into the facility until the utilities’ overcurrent device clears the fault.
 Using this information, the engineer can continue to the next stage which is determining how much resistance to current flow is built into the electrical systems of the facility.
 Wire sizes, wire lengths, etc. all have different resistances which effectively lowers fault current.
 Transformers are also included since they either increase or decrease fault current.
 Every device is then modeled in sophisticated software with the result being calculated fault values at each location in the facility.
 Once available fault currents are determined the information is cross-referenced to the applicable TCCs to end up with clearing times.
 Ultimately these values are used to estimate incident energies and the arc flash boundary distances that appear on the arc flash warning labels.